pmagdon/cloud_detection/docs/source/results.rst

 | Correlation    |             |
 | coefficient    |     70      |
 +----------------+-------------+

-Table 1: Selected parameters for the tests
+Table 3: Selected parameters for the tests

+.. _confusion-matrix:

 Accuracy analysis
 -----------------

-Once set the parameter values for the three tests (see table 1 above), we are ready to run the algorithm on bigger images (2500 x 2500 m).
+Once set the parameter values for the three tests (see table 3), we are ready to run the algorithm on bigger images (2500 x 2500 m).
 The resulting clouds masks will be used for the accuracy analysis, like explained in the materials and methods section.
-The table 2 shows the overall accuracy and the commission and omission error together with the number of points used stratified by land cover class.
+The table 4 shows the overall accuracy and the commission and omission error together with the number of points used stratified by land cover class.

 +------------+-------------------+-----------------+-------------------+------------------+